tmarcot23/tarcot_homework6b/README.md

 # tarcot_homework6b

-In Assignment 6B, I fininished building out the appointment scheduling, upcoming appointments, and homepage pages.
+In Assignment 6B, I finished building out the appointment scheduling, upcoming appointments, and homepage pages.
 In this README file, I will be detailing the function of each file.

 Assets folder: The assets folder contains two images, which is the individual appointment barcode and the picture of CMU on the homepage